balllerz21/PriorityQueue/README.md

 This priority queue has constructors, destructors, an enqueue, a dequeue, size, and peek functions as well as operator overloads.
 It uses private methods that uses recursive methods for enqueue, dequeue, operator overloaders, and next functions.
+## Usage
+In order to use this priority queue, you must clone this repo, since there is no user interface.
+This priority queue can be used for user interfaces such as hospitals or even customer service phone call lines.
+Feel free to use tbis implementation however you see fit.

 # Tests
 This project also comes with Google tests that test the funcionality of the priority queue.
 It was my first time using any kind of testing